 User supplied executables or libraries e.g.

-You will need Singularity installed on your machine in order to locally run, create and modify images.
+You will need Apptainer installed on your machine in order to locally run, create and modify images.
+See the Apptainer project’s installation instructions.

 When using Bessemer’s pre-built images on your local machine,